High School Marketing Challenge

 Who Judges the Competition?

-During the Challenge presentation day, student present to a panel of judges who make the final decision and determination of the winners.
+During the Challenge presentation day, students present to a panel of judges who make the final decision and determination of the winners.
 The judges consist of a representative from the sponsor, as well as marketing and advertising professionals from AAF-Louisville.

 Can I View Presentations from Previous Challenges?